Orion-AI-Lab/orion-ai-lab.github.io/content/_index.md

             url: ../contact/
         - title: Our research focus
           content: |
-            ## We Deep Learning Models and leverage large Earth Observation datasets to understand the Earth System.
+            ### We use Deep Learning Models and leverage large Earth Observation datasets to understand the Earth System.
           align: left
           background:
             image: